Differences between NiceLabel 2017 and NiceLabel 6

 - Database filter with LIKE condition:

 Unification of LIKE database filter.
 The implementation of LIKE filter in NiceLabel 6 was done differently for NiceLabel Pro and for NiceForm applications.
 In NiceLabel Pro, the resulting dataset contained all records if the parameter for LIKE was empty.
 In NiceForm, the resulting dataset contained no records for the empty LIKE parameter.
 NiceLabel 2017 has inherited the functionality from NiceLabel Pro 6 and returns all records if a parameter for LIKE is empty.
-In other words, the LIKE condition is ignored if it has no value.
+The LIKE condition is ignored if it has no value.
 To use the old functionality in new forms, set the LIKE parameter to an invalid value, such as "<Enter the product>".
 In this case, no matching record is found and the returned dataset is empty.

 - Document Metadata.
 Metadata about the current document, such as author, keywords, comment, and file version is not available.